nithinv86/time-entry/README.md

 If you have any suggestions for improvements or new features, feel free to open an issue with the "enhancement" tag.
 Don't forget to give the project a star if you find it useful.
 Thank you for your contributions!

+If you encounter any bugs while using our service or have suggestions for improvement, we value your feedback immensely.
+Your input helps us enhance the user experience and ensure our platform operates smoothly.
+Please don't hesitate to reach out to us by **[clicking the link](incoming+nithinv86-time-entry-56105506-ahnteawx9z4nua5ckrbmjp23x-issue@incoming.gitlab.com)** to send us an email detailing any issues or suggestions you may have.
+We appreciate your contribution to making our product even better and look forward to hearing from you.

-**If you find any bugs or you have any improvement options [click here](incoming+nithinv86-time-entry-56105506-ahnteawx9z4nua5ckrbmjp23x-issue@incoming.gitlab.com) to drop an email.**
+**[Click here] to drop an email.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>